Correlated Color Temperature(CCT)

 The color temperature of LED is mainly depend on the ingredients of the phosphor.
 Compared to conventional lamps like incandescent, halogen, LED has a weak point that the degradation of phosphor’s performance will affect the color temperature, and then lead to the color drift on various degree.
 This happens when the phosphor is working under the high temperature for a long term, usually after 5000-10000 hours.

-To solve the problem, LED manufactures should take measures (such as adopting the low current driver, bigger size LED chip or thermoelectric separation technology, etc ) to decrease the operation temperature of the LED chip, or use the better performance phosphor(for example, intematix).
+To solve the problem, LED manufacturers should take measures (such as adopting the low current driver, bigger size LED chip or thermoelectric separation technology, etc ) to decrease the operation temperature of the LED chip, or use the better performance phosphor(for example, intematix).

 To achieve high lighting quality need to consider both color temperature and illuminance.
 In environments with low illumination intensity, light with low color temperature makes people pleasant and comfortable, on the contrary high color temperature makes people feel dizzy, depressive and cold; however, in a high illuminance occasion, light with low color temperature makes people feel stuffy and dull, while high color temperature makes people feel refreshed and concentrated.